locka99/cpp-to-rust-book/rust_cookbook/index.md

 ### Opening a file

 A `File` is a reference to an open file on the filesystem.
 When the struct goes out of scope the file is closed.
-There arestatic functions for creating or opening a file:
+There are static functions for creating or opening a file:

 ```rust
 use std::io::prelude::*;